shajra/haskell-hls-nix/doc/stack-nix.md

 We ultimately want to integrate with tools like HLS, which will call a `stack` command several times for a multi-package project.
 If a call of `nix-shell` is hidden behind each invocation of `stack`, then we'll pay multiple times the cost of evaluating a Nix expression.

-Additionally, tools like [Direnv](https://direnv.net/) can completely eliminate the cost of evaluating `nix-shell`, by caching the resultant environment variables we get when invoking it.
+Additionally, tools like [Direnv](https://direnv.net/) can eliminate the cost of evaluating `nix-shell`, by caching the resultant environment variables we get when invoking it.
 But the caching benefits of Direnv can not be utilized by these internal calls of `nix-shell` by Stack.

 These problems alone can make usage of Stack's built-in Nix integration a non-starter for some.
 The next few sections cover further problems.